adobe-research/CHART-Synthetic/README.md

 See [here](https://chartinfo.github.io/) for the original website describing the competition.

+## Dependencies

+numpy
+matplotlib
+scipy
+editdistance
+[unicodeit](https://github.com/svenkreiss/unicodeit/blob/master/src/unicodeit.py) (metric2.py only; just grab the file and get it on your $PYTHON_PATH)

 ## Tasks

 The goal of extracting the raw data (e.g. a CSV file) from a chart image can be broken into several tasks that can be arranged in a pipeline fashion as shown below.